 Now, get your resistance band and let’s work on strengthening the back muscles (postural muscles).

-UPPER BACK EXERCISES
+UPPER BACK EXERCISES [VIDEO]

 Hold the Resistance Band and pull out to create some resistance.
 Shoulders down, move the band up, and keep the same resistance throughout the movement.
 Maintain a neutral posture as you move your arms up.
 Remember not to overstretch the band at the top.
 Repeat this movement X times, rest and repeat 2 more times.